9Omori/patch-up_param/README.md

 # up_param patcher

 ### How does it work?
-The 'up_param' partition on Samsung phones is a .TAR archive that stores images used on boot:\n `adb shell dd if=/dev/block/by-name/up_param status=none | file -`\n
+The 'up_param' partition on Samsung phones is a .TAR archive that stores images used on boot:

+`adb shell dd if=/dev/block/by-name/up_param status=none | file -`

-Output: `/dev/stdin: POSIX tar archive (GNU)`\n
+Output: `/dev/stdin: POSIX tar archive (GNU)`

-The 'svb_orange.jpg' and 'booting_warning.jpg' are the images responsible for the 'bootloader unlocked' warning\n This module extracts the 'up_param' partition, removes those files, re-archives 'up_param' and flashes the partition
+The 'svb_orange.jpg' and 'booting_warning.jpg' are the images responsible for the 'bootloader unlocked' warning

+This module extracts the 'up_param' partition, removes those files, re-archives 'up_param' and flashes the partition

 ## Requirements: